pantheon-systems/pantheon-hud/README.md

 ### 1. Pantheon HUD is present in the WordPress toolbar.
 On hover, it displays environmental details and helpful links. ###
 ![Pantheon HUD is present in the WordPress toolbar.
 On hover, it displays environmental details and helpful links.](https://raw.githubusercontent.com/pantheon-systems/pantheon-hud/master/screenshot-1.png)

+## Release Process

+1. Update plugin version in `package.json`, `README.md`, `readme.txt`, and `pantheon-hud.php`.
+2. Create a PR against the `master` branch.
+3. After all tests and code reviews pass (including resolving any merge conflicts) and you have received approval from a CODEOWNER, merge the PR into `master`.
+4. Pull `master` locally push a new tag.
+5. Confirm that the necessary assets are present in the newly created tag, and test on a WP install if desired.
+6. Publish a new release using the latest tag.
+Publishing a release will kick off `wordpress-plugin-deploy.yml` and release the plugin to wp.org.
+If you do not want a tag to be publised to wp.org, do not publish a release from it.

 ## Changelog ##

+### 0.3.2 (November 17, 2022) ###
+* Adds Github Action to automate deploys to wordpress.org [[#103](https://github.com/pantheon-systems/pantheon-hud/pull/103)].

 ### 0.3.1 (March 13, 2020) ###
 * Fixes issue where indicator didn't properly load on the frontend [[#58](https://github.com/pantheon-systems/pantheon-hud/pull/58)].